robbbbh/ansible_workshop_2023/Lab2/README.md

 # Lab 2 - Installing a Database & its Dependencies

+Once you have completed each exercise, run the playbook using the `ansible-playbook database.yml` command.

 ## Exercise 1

 Use the `ansible.builtin.yum` module to install the mariadb server and its dependencies.
 This will require you to install the packages: